 If you are a surfer or a cat lover, you can easily find groups of people that share similar interests.
 Even though Google+ isn’t that popular yet, there are several opportunities to get with others that share your interests (one of its strengths).

 You can no longer get a verified name as a profile, but you can as a business.
-Also, if you have verified your name, and you change your name on your page, you will lose the verification, and never get it back.
-Moral of the story – pick a name that you can stick with, and won’t change.
+Also, if you have verified your name, and you change your name on your page, you will lose the verification and never get it back.
+The moral of the story – pick a name that you can stick with, and won’t change.